Comp211-FA24/lab-00/README.md

 To complete the labs for this course, you need to use a Linux environment.
 If you haven't already, carefully follow the instructions on the [Linux Programming Environment](https://uncch.instructure.com/courses/48862/pages/linux-programming-environment) page to install Docker and the COMP 211 Docker container on your computer.

-To summarize Docker's functionality and why we're using it, a common problem for programmers is that code can work on one computer but not another.
+To summarize Docker's functionality and why we're using it, a common problem with code is that code can work on one computer but not another.
 Docker solves this problem by "shipping your computer."
-More accurately, you will pull the COMP 211 Docker image that contains instructions for building our container, and this container will be built within your host OS.
+More accurately, you will pull the COMP 211 Docker image, which contains instructions for building our container, and this container will be built within your host OS.

 The container contains all the tools you'll need and works the same on everyone's computer (regardless of OS type, files, or settings on your host OS) because everyone will use the same image.